 The office of iNADO is composed by a young, qualified and multicultural staff.
-The communication language is English, but we are happy to assist our members in French, German, Spanish, Hungarian and Turkish.
-We are always excited to hear from our members and look forward to your requests as we are eager to support iNADOs Member organisations.
+The communication language is English, but we are happy to assist our members in German and Spanish.
+We are always excited to hear from our members and look forward to your requests as we are eager to support iNADOs Member organizations.

-At present, iNADO has five staff members working in its office in Bonn.
+At present, iNADO has four staff members working in its office in Bonn.

 Jorge studied Economics and Business Administration in Heidelberg, Germany, and in his hometown Guadalajara, Mexico.
 He also holds a Master's Degree in Sport Management from the German Sport University in Cologne (DSHS) where he focused his research on sport development and sport policy.
-He is the co-author of several papers on governmental sport policies.
+He has co-authored publications on governmental sport policies.

 Prior to joining iNADO Jorge held positions in management areas such as supply chain, sales and finance of large- and medium-sized companies.

 Amy is a trained Sport and Exercise Scientist with over 10 years experience in anti-doping, including roles in education, policy and project management.

 With a passion for data-driven and evidence-led insights, Amy is a proven leader in executing successful communication strategies and facilitating proactive networks.